jameseditor/james-slone-portfolio/ReadMe.md

 - [x] ~~Create shorts page~~
 - [ ] create a page that has all the timelines I have worked on
 - [ ] Use hugo to make editing the site easier.
+- [ ] redirect the user to a different page if they go to, thejamesslone.com/shortcuts